 1. Register Your Domain

 Search engines tend to favorite websites that have been in existence for more than a few years when evaluating a company for its keywords.
 And a brand new domain is more than likely to face problems in ranking in comparison to a domain that’s been around for a while.
 To ensure that search engines notice your business, make sure that you officially register your domain name online and renew it every year.

 Another way to gain credibility with search engines is to register with WHOIS.
 That way, all of your contact and identifying site information can match with your WHOIS registration information, which can add a level of trust with other companies and prove that you are a legitimate business.
 Web sites that don’t sign up for WHOIS will have no verifiable data tied to a domain and usually treated with at least some level of suspicion.

 3. Use a Content Management System (CMS)

-To make things as easy as possible for search engines to recognize your site content, this SEO Austin company suggests using a standard content management system (CSM) such as WordPress.
+To make things as easy as possible for search engines to recognize your site content, an SEO Austin company suggests using a standard content management system (CMS) such as WordPress.
 With familiar layouts and optimization of a site’s middleware and data, WordPress simplifies the process of rapidly understanding what a site is about and is also user-friendly.
 And while hand-coding has many benefits, it can often leave a search engine with no conventional frame of reference and can slow down its ability to find the information it needs.